seb54000/tpcs-workstations/terraform-infra/README.md

 ## How to create environement for TP

+TF_VAR_vm_number is special, it corresponds to the number of sutdent you have in your group.

+For the IaC TP (with API keys).
+This number is used so the accounts (API Key) are spread on the 7 european available regions (we keep Paris for the TP vms) in a round robin way.
+This means that if you jave more than 14 students (including trainer), you will have more than 2 accounts per region

 You need to export vars, you can use a .env or export script
 ```bash
 export TF_VAR_cloudus_user_passwd="xxxx"